mansstiv/Website-Redesign/README.md

 <br>

 ## Site After
-Following are some pictures of different pages around the website, after the "makeover"..
+Following are some pictures of different interfaces around the website, after the "makeover"..

 ### Homepage
 ![homepage](https://i.ibb.co/4KhFmmN/home.png)